IPAddr#ipv4_compat incorrect behavior

 New or updated implementations are not required to support this

-Updated by arkadiyt (Arkadiy Tetelman) about 4 years ago
+Updated by arkadiyt (Arkadiy Tetelman) almost 5 years ago

 I'd vote for marking it deprecated & fixing the bug in the original ticket.
 Despite the fact that the addresses are now deprecated, it may be useful for ruby code to interact with or check for legacy situations - that's how I found the bug

-Updated by knu (Akinori MUSHA) about 4 years ago
+Updated by knu (Akinori MUSHA) almost 5 years ago

 ::1 are the only exceptions listed because they are the only IPv6 addresses with the 80+16 bit zero prefix that already have special, conflicting meanings as IPv6 address, so I consider it was practically reasonable enough not to bother with all the other possible non-public IPv4 addresses.

-Updated by knu (Akinori MUSHA) almost 4 years ago
+Updated by knu (Akinori MUSHA) over 4 years ago

 While I do understand the need for dealing with legacy situations, changing the current behavior can cause a subtle bug with rarely maintained code without being noticed immediately.

 I'd rather just remove it so that breakage is noticeable because one would soon get a NoMethodError.